Prague Vysehrad Hotels

 Formerly called the Corinthia Towers it’s the largest of the Prague Vysehrad hotels with views on all sides.
 It has reserved “executive floors” and does different business packages.
 I mention this as the executive rooms get free access to the wellness area and pool and the hotel has lounges especially for business.
 Others will pay extra for this.
 Hence it is a popular place for people attending the conferences across the road.
 All rooms are air conditioned.

-Hugely popular with big tour companies like Viking River Cruises, the concierge sells travel passes so you should take advantage of that
+Hugely popular with big tour companies like Viking River Cruises, the concierge sells travel passes so you should take advantage of that.
+At the time of writing parking was CZK500 per day payable by machine at the reception.

 4 Star – Hotel Park Inn